 Cerebral Perfusion Pressure

-1. What should the Respiratory Therapist do first before a vent check while monitoring a patient on the ventilator?
+1. What should a respiratory therapist do before a vent check while monitoring a patient on the ventilator?

 Establish a baseline for the initial assessment.